Create Your New Career in Energy Management OR Water Conservation Technician! All Online!

 Our two-year degrees offer fully online courses, (which means you never need to set foot on our campus) in addition to providing hands-on skills with “real world” field projects and cultivating employment opportunities with local/regional employers.

-More good news - We are bringing our Controls Option online as well!
-Our controls option develops skills in the above Energy Management defined skill set and then overlays digital Building Controls courses that help to automate building systems which means they run more efficiently.
+More good news - We Have brought our Controls Option online as well!
+Our controls option develops skills in the above Energy Management defined skill set and then overlays digital Building Controls courses that provide students with the knowledge to manage and troubleshoot building automation systems to run more effectively.

 Don't wait to get into this program and find that degree that matches your environmental ethic!
-We are taking applications for fall term 2019 classes now!!
+We are taking applications for classes now!!
+Some classes require previous coursework and are offered sequentially.
+Check with the Program Coordinator, , or 541-463-3670.

 Greater News! - The Eugene Water and Electric Board (EWEB) has committed $25,000 for Energy Management Program Scholarships.
-To Qualify for a scholarship, students must live and/or work in the EWEB service territory, be a declared Energy Management major, and enrolled in an Energy Management Program (NRG) core class.
-For more information and to receive an application please contact Roger Ebbage, Program Coordinator, at or 541-463-6160
+To qualify for a scholarship, students must live and/or work in the EWEB service territory, be a declared Energy Management major, and enrolled in an Energy Management Program (NRG) core class.
+For more information and to receive an application please contact Roger Ebbage, Program Coordinator, at or 541-463-3670

 EWEB Scholarships donated by